g7kse/g7kse.github.io/content/_index.md

 ---
 title: Some of this might be useful
 date: 2024-09-28
-description: A home for me
+description: A home for me and my stuff
 author: Alex
 tags:
   - docs